Small dog breeds stay tiny and adorable throughout their lives. Consider one if you want a lap dog for life.

 Training is vital for Yorkshire Terriers, who are intelligent and sometimes stubborn.
 Positive reinforcement techniques can lead to successful training outcomes, and socializing them with other pets and people helps develop good behavior.

 The dog’s distinctive features include a short-muzzled, wrinkly face on a short, thick body.
-It’s a mini-size bulldog!
+It’s a mini-sized bulldog.

-These dogs are excellent picks for anyone just starting your dog-keeping journey.
+These dogs are excellent picks for anyone just starting their dog-keeping journey.

 That’s because they adjust well and like loads of attention.
 They also adapt well to apartments and compact spaces.